Von Willebrand Disease (VWD)

 - Type 1.
-The mildest and most common form.
+This is the mildest and most common form.
 Your child has low levels of von Willebrand factor and may have low levels of factor VIII.

 - Type 2.
-There are 4 subtypes of Type 2 VWD.
+There are 4 subtypes of type 2 VWD.
 Each is treated differently.
-Your child has von Willebrand factor in the blood, but it doesn't work properly.
+Your child has von Willebrand factor in the blood, but it doesn't work normally.

 - Type 3.
-The most severe and rarest form.
+This is the most severe and rarest form.
 Your child has no von Willebrand factor and low levels of factor VIII.
 This type can cause serious bleeding in your child, from infancy into childhood.

 What are the symptoms of VWD?

-The symptoms of VWD vary, depending on type.
+The symptoms of VWD vary, depending on the type.
 Type 1 and type 2 generally have:

 - Frequent or long-lasting nosebleeds

 - Blood in the stool or urine